Filter Tags

 Pietro Badoglio was a leading Italian military officer during the Second World War.
 Initially an opponent of Mussolini, then on his side, he turned against him and the German occupiers in 1943.
 He was appointed Prime Minister by the King after the fall of Mussolini.
 He became a "traitor" for German propaganda at the latest with the signing of the peace treaty with the Allies and their forced declaration of war on the Germans

-The picture shows Angelo di Mitri with other people and a VW Beetle on the road
+The picture shows Angelo De Mitri with other people and a VW Beetle on the road

 Text:

 They wanted to dance at the weekend, but it wasn't that easy.
 As Italians, they were not welcome and were usually turned away at the door.
 They drove around everywhere to find a place to dance: To Braunschweig, Salzgitter, Wolfenbüttel, but the same everywhere.
-One of them had heard of a place where you could get in even if you were Italian.
+One of them had heard of a place where you could also get in as an Italian.
 And since Angelo had a Beetle, the five of them squeezed into the car and set off.
 And they drove and drove and drove - for hours towards the south.
 Half a trip around the world to eventually arrive in Bamberg.
 417 kilometers, only to be given a less than friendly welcome.

-The picture shows Angelo di Mitri dancing with a woman in a dance bar
+The picture shows Angelo De Mitri dancing with a woman in a dance bar

 Text: